Townhouse vs Detached House

 Townhouses can be an excellent option for a first home, an investment property, a fresh start for a growing family or a cozy home for someone looking to downsize.
 Not only are they cost-effective, but they offer the buyer a chance to have control over their own space, without the huge maintenance costs that can be associated with single detached homes.

-White Wolf Homes offers custom home design as well as off-plan homes and also provides renovation services to homeowners in the Victoria and Saanich areas.
+White Wolf Homes offers custom home building services as well as off-plan homes and also provides renovation services to homeowners in the Victoria and Saanich areas.
 Contact us to find out more about the homes currently available.